 Most primroses are spring blooming, but some start flowering in mid- to late winter in mild climates, and a few bloom in early summer.
 Some go dormant in late fall or winter; mark their location before they disappear.

 Nearly all are good plants for the woodland garden.Primula malacoides

-Grows 8-15 in. high, 1 ft. wide.
+Grows to 8–15 in. high and 1 ft. wide.
 Evergreen.
-Soft, pale green, oval, 1 1/2 - 3 in. long leaves, with lobed and cut edges; carried on long stalks.
+Soft, pale green, oval, 1 1/2–3-in.-long leaves, with lobed and cut edges; carried on long stalks.
 Tiered blossoms in loose, lacy whorls along many upright stems.
-Shades of white, pink. rose, red and lavender in midwinter to late spring.
-Perennial in mildest winters but treated as an annual, potted plant or houseplant everywhere.close
+Shades of white, pink, rose, red, and lavender in midwinter to late spring.
+Perennial in mildest winters but treated as an annual, potted plant, or houseplant everywhere.close

 - Add to Plant List

 - Related Plants